 If you find water dripping from a bulges or discoloration in your ceiling, it’s likely that water is pooling on the other side of that bulge or dark spot.
 Grab a bucket, trash can, or some other container and place it under the site of the drip or suspected leak.
 You may even want to consider propping up a board inside the container so the drips hit the board and not the accumulated water.
 This will minimize the repetitive dripping sound.

-Take any old screwdriver, locate the center of the bulge where water is accumulating and puncture it right in the middle.
-Though it might seem counterintuitive to punch a hole in your ceiling to stop a leak, the new hole will allow the water to drain smoothly and relieve pressure on the rest of your ceiling.
+Next, take an old screwdriver, locate the center of the bulge where water is accumulating and puncture it right in the middle.
+Though it might seem strange to punch a hole in your ceiling to stop a leak, the new hole will allow the water to drain smoothly and relieve pressure on the rest of your ceiling.
 If water accumulates and pools, the entire ceiling could collapse.
-The general rule with ceilings is the same as the general rule with clothing or gunshot wounds: Smaller holes are easier to fix than big ones.

 If you are confident you know where the leak is coming from and can safely get to the source, cover the exterior surface with a large tarp.
 If you can’t reach it, or feel unsafe doing so, it would be best to immediately contact a roofing professional.
 Many credible roofing companies offer emergency tarping services.
 As you may already know, unfortunately if your roof is actively leaking due to weather, a roofing professional can not repair the leak until that weather has stopped.
 The tarping service will act as a temporary fix to minimize the damage inside your home until your roofer can fix the problem.

 An experienced roofing professional will inspect your roof both from the exterior of the roof itself as well as the inside of your home, typically through the attic.
 Inspecting the underside of the roof sheeting can show signs of water damage, however it is not a foolproof method so inspecting the roof for damage is needed as well.